Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     root.Add(utilityBasicSlider);
     ```

-Following output is generated when the slider is created using property:
+Following output is generated when the Slider is created using property:

 ![Slider](./media/slider.gif)

 ## Create with style

-To create a slider using style, follow these steps:
+To create a Slider using style, follow these steps:

-1. Create a style for slider:
+1. Create a style for Slider:

     ```cs
     SliderStyle style = new SliderStyle